dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 The `<geometry-prop>` element is used for a geometric definition of a 2-D region (e.g. a region on an image).
 It must contain at least one `<geometry>` element.

+Note:

-*Note:* Usually these are not created by an import and should be used with caution!
+- Usually these are not created by an import and should be used with caution!

 Attributes:

-- name: name of the property as defined in the ontology (required)
+- `name`: name of the property as defined in the ontology (required)

 #### `<geometry>`
 A geometry value is defined as a JSON object.
 It contains the following data:

-- status: "active" or "deleted"
+- `status`: "active" or "deleted"
-- type: "circle", "rectangle" or "polygon"
+- `type`: "circle", "rectangle" or "polygon"
-- lineColor: web-color
+- `lineColor`: web-color
-- lineWidth: integer number (in pixels)
+- `lineWidth`: integer number (in pixels)
-- points: array of coordinate objects of the form `{"x": decimal, "y": decimal}`
+- `points`: array of coordinate objects of the form `{"x": decimal, "y": decimal}`
-- radius: coordinate object of the form `{"x": decimal, "y": decimal}`
+- `radius`: coordinate object of the form `{"x": decimal, "y": decimal}`

 Please note that all coordinates are normalized coordinates (relative to the image size) between 0.0 and 1.0!